 Hedgehog Friendly Campus

-The University of Glasgow is a bronze-accredited Hedgehog Friendly Campus.
+The University of Glasgow is a silver-accredited Hedgehog Friendly Campus.
 A team of staff and students at UofG have signed up to the UK nation-wide Hedgehog Friendly Campus campaign, which strives to make university sites accessible and welcoming environments to the Eurasian hedgehog.

 Following the troubling news that hedgehogs are now listed on the International Union for the Conservation of Nature (IUCN)’s Red List for British mammals, it is more important than ever that urban environments are made as hospitable as possible for these endearing mammals.